-Changing a flat tyre on the side of the road during the winter is about as much fun as paying taxes or sitting in traffic.
-Fortunately, there is a wide selection of winter road bike tyres that will not only reduce the chance of a puncture but also use compounds designed for wet weather that don't roll like they are made of plastic.
+Fixing a flat tyre on the side of the road during the winter is about as much fun as paying taxes or sitting in traffic.
+Fortunately, the best winter road bike tyres will not only reduce the chance of a puncture, but also use compounds designed for wet weather that increase grip and don't roll like they are made of plastic.

-Depending on where you live, winter cycling will take on a different definition and just because it doesn't snow in a particular location, doesn't mean it's not winter — not everybody rides in Olso in January.
+Depending on where you live, winter cycling will take on a different definition and just because it doesn't snow in a particular location, it doesn't mean it's not winter — not everybody rides in Oslo in January.
+So now that summer is nearing its inevitable end and the days are starting to feel shorter in the Northern Hemisphere, it's time to get your bike ready for the colder months, which means putting your best road bike tyres into storage and getting some winter-capable rubber on board.